 4. Camp Out

 The park offers some of the best camping in the area.
-With a variety of campsites to choose from, as well as plenty of activities to keep you busy, this is the perfect place to spend a weekend or longer.
+With various campsites to choose from and plenty of activities to keep you busy, this is the perfect place to spend a weekend or longer.

 5. Go Stargazing

-The dark night sky in Utah’s desert is perfect for stargazing.
-With hardly any light pollution, you can see thousands of stars and planets shining brightly above you.
+The night sky in Utah’s desert is perfect for stargazing.
+You can see thousands of stars and planets shining brightly above you with hardly any light pollution.

 6. Enjoy a Picnic

-There are several picnic areas throughout the park, each with its own unique charm.
-Relax and enjoy a delicious picnic lunch while taking in the amazing scenery around you.
+The park has several picnic areas, each with its unique charm.
+Relax and enjoy a delicious picnic lunch while enjoying the fantastic scenery.

 7. Play in the Sandstone Quarries

 The sandstone quarries near the state park are a great place to explore.
-With its interesting rock formations and towering cliffs, this unique spot is a must-see for any visitor to the park.
+With its exciting rock formations and towering cliffs, this unique spot is a must-see for any visitor to the park.

 8. Go Mountain Biking

-The vast network of trails at Goblin Valley makes it the perfect place for mountain biking.
+Goblin Valley’s vast network of trails makes it the perfect place for mountain biking.
 With something for everyone, these trails will challenge you and leave you with a sense of accomplishment.

 9. Visit the Devils Garden

 This strange and beautiful formation is a must-see for anyone visiting.
-With its odd hoodoos and eerie caves, the Devils Garden is sure to leave you with a lasting impression.
+The Devils Garden will leave a lasting impression with its odd hoodoos and eerie caves.

 10. Relax in the Natural Hot Springs